hymloth/pyredise/README.markdown

-	--- Somehow, you must have some documents to feed the INDEX.
+	*Somehow, you must have some documents to feed the INDEX.
 Assuming that you solved this problem ( use simple files or an SQL server or xml feeds or...), you only need a document's id (doc_id) and its content to index a document

 <pre><code>
 cp.add_document( doc_id , content.split() )